ServiceNow/servicenow-devops-update-change/README.md

           instance-url: ${{ secrets.SN_INSTANCE_URL }}
           context-github: ${{ toJSON(github) }}
           change-request-number: 'CHG123456'
-          change-request: '{"setCloseCode":"true","attributes":{"short_description":"Automated Software Deployment" ,"description":"Automated Software Deployment.","assignment_group":"a715cd759f2002002920bde8132e7018","implementation_plan":"Software update is tested and results can be found in Test Summaries Tab; When the change is approved the implementation happens automated by the CICD pipeline within the change planned start and end time window.","backout_plan":"When software fails in production, the previous software release will be re-deployed.","test_plan":"Testing if the software was successfully deployed"}}'
+          change-request-details: '{"setCloseCode":"true","attributes":{"short_description":"Automated Software Deployment" ,"description":"Automated Software Deployment.","assignment_group":"a715cd759f2002002920bde8132e7018","implementation_plan":"Software update is tested and results can be found in Test Summaries Tab; When the change is approved the implementation happens automated by the CICD pipeline within the change planned start and end time window.","backout_plan":"When software fails in production, the previous software release will be re-deployed.","test_plan":"Testing if the software was successfully deployed"}}'
 ```
 The values for secrets should be setup in Step 1.
 Secrets should be created in Step 2.